Malborough: Moonraker

 Malborough has a number of connections with the word "Moonraker": the village cricket club, a local taxi company and a house on the historic Lower Town are named Moonrakers.
 Legend has it that a consignment of brandy was landed at Hope Cove and was in the process of being brought across Bolberry Down to Malborough when the customs men were spied riding down the valley.
 The smugglers threw the barrels into Horsey Pool, but realised they could still be seen through the water in the moonlight, so started raking the surface of the pond.
 When the customs men asked what they were doing, they replied that they were trying to rake the moon out of the pond.

+War Aircrash 1944

+On 13 July, 1944, aircraft Liberator GR.Mk.V BZ 717 (L) of the 311 (Czech) Squadron Royal Air Force, took part in an anti-submarine patrol.
+The aircraft struck a hill while approaching Bold Head Airport, Devon on its return due to the thick fog.
+All nine of those on board were killed.